 Jim Hughes brings more than 25 years of public relations and corporate communications experience gained from agency, in-house and consulting roles to his clients.
 Specializing in B2B, trade and B2C programs, Jim is passionate about disruptive solutions in the digital health, medical device and tech sectors.
 He's been working with Merryman Communications since 2016.

 Jim has helped companies raise mindshare for their products, firms and initiatives.
-Jim's strengths include strategic planning, message development, hands-on media and analyst relations, thought leadership programs, writing and trade show support.
+His strengths include strategic planning, message development, hands-on media and analyst relations, thought leadership programs, writing and trade show support.

 Previously, Jim was vice president in the Convergence Group at Rogers & Cowan.
 Seen as the go-to resource on the business and technology media front for the agency's clients, Jim successfully launched 59 products/initiatives for 25 clients over a three-year period (products, apps and online services for industry names and fast-moving startups).